-I grew up in a family where “getting in front of an audience” was routine.
-Even at a young age I discovered my enthusiasm for a subject may not translate into an enthusiastic audience.
+I grew up in a family where getting in front of an audience was routine, but even at a young age I discovered my enthusiasm for a subject may not automatically transfer to my audience.
 Leveraging voice inflection, hand gestures and humor only goes so far.

 Adult Learning Principles